42 Best places to visit in the Scottish Highlands

 Isle of Skye

-The Isle of Skye is a picture-perfect location that attracts many professional photographers and travellers that are looking for a unique break in the Scottish Highlands.
-Hiking the Old Man of Storr famous from Prometeus movie is only one of many amazing things to do on the Isle of Skye.
+Without a doubt, one of the best places to visit in Scottish highlands is the Isle of Skye is a picture-perfect location that attracts many professional photographers and travellers that are looking for a unique break in the Scottish Highlands.
+Hiking the Old Man of Storr famous from the Prometheus movie is only one of many amazing things to do on the Isle of Skye.

 The closest airports to the Isle of Skye are Edinburgh and Glasgow.
 You can get to the island via a free bridge.
 The best part is that you won’t need to worry about high ferry prices as you would when visiting other Scottish islands.